 Work and Income New Zealand have a page dedicated to COVID-19 here:

-An Income Relief Payment for those who have lost jobs will be available from 8 June 2020.
+The 3rd is an Income Relief Payment for those who have lost jobs (including self-employed persons) from 1 March 2020 to 30 October 2020 due to COVID-19.
 The Income Relief Payment is paid for up to 12 weeks while you don’t have a job.
+You can’t get the Income Relief Payment at the same time as a main benefit.
+You don’t need to pay tax on this payment.
 If you’re eligible for the payment, you can get:

 - $490 per week if you were previously working 30 hours or more a week

 - $250 per week if you were previously working 15 hours to 29 hours a week.